-Today (22 November) is the Saints Day of Cecilia, Patron Saint of Music.
+Who was St Cecilia, the Patron Saint of Music?
 Here is our brief guide to the melodious martyr…

 While Cecilia is one of the most renowned Roman martyrs, what we know about her is apparently based on legend.
 Cecilia was born into a noble family in Rome in the second century AD and was married against her will to an aristocrat named Valerian.
 On their wedding night, she told Valerian that she had taken a vow of virginity and she was protected by an angel.
 Valerian asked for proof of the angel’s existence and Cecilia told him to travel to the third milestone on the Appian Way to be baptised into the Christian faith.